open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 The destination name SHOULD only be used for the span name if it is known to be of low cardinality (cf. [general span name guidelines](../api.md#span)).
 This can be assumed if it is statically derived from application code or configuration.
-Wherever possible, the preference is to use real destination names over logical or aliased names.
+Wherever possible, the real destination names after resolving logical or aliased names SHOULD be used.
 If the destination name is dynamic, such as a [conversation ID](#conversations) or a value obtained from a `Reply-To` header, it SHOULD NOT be used for the span name.
 In these cases, an artificial destination name that best expresses the destination, or a generic, static fallback like `"(temporary)"` for [temporary destinations](#temporary-destinations) SHOULD be used instead.